XiaoLIUau/Object_Detection_App/README.md

 my_detection_app
 ```

+Note:
-Note: remember to change 'your_email@example.com' and 'your_password' with your emial credentials before run the cmd
+* Remember to change 'your_email@example.com' and 'your_password' with your emial credentials before run the cmd
+* `--device=/dev/video0` for camera streaming from docker only works on Linux sytem